 • Business Week’s “100 Best Small Companies” and other publications by Forbes, Inc., and Fortune

 If the business is new or relatively small, there may not be a lot of information you can obtain.
 In this case, it is imperative to conduct an information interview.
-Contact someone within the organization, introduce yourself, and explain that you are considering a career in the field.
-Ask to meet with them to inquire about the company/organization and what the position would include.
+Contact someone within the organization, introduce yourself, and explain that you are considering a career change.
+Ask to meet with them to inquire about the company/organization and what the position would encompass.

 Asking too many questions may imply you feel the interview was not administered correctly.
-Select questions with caution—this is a chance to gather information, so ask what you want to know.
+Select questions cautiously—this is a chance to gather information, so ask what you want to know.

-• What are the most significant factors affecting your business today?
+• What are the most significant factors affecting your business?

-• How have changes in technology most affected your company today?
+• How have technology changes affected your company today?

-• How has your company grown or changed in the last couple of years?
+• How has your company grown or changed in the last few years?

 • What future trend do you see the company captivating?

 • Where is the maximum demand for your services or product?

-• Where is the greatest pressure experienced by increased business in the company?
+• Where is the most significant pressure realized if there is an increase in sales in the company?

 • How do you vary from your competitors?

 • What do you like about working with this organization?

 • Can you share more about the training program?

 • Have new services or product lines recently been introduced?